 Wei-Li is in the Partner Finder

 and is open to climbing with new people.
-Best times to climb: Tuesdays and Thursdays
+Best times to climb: Weekdays

-Favorite Climbs: Echo Cliffs, Sespe Gorge, The Fortress, El Cajon
+Favorite Climbs: Echo Cliffs, The Fortress, El Cajon

-I began bouldering indoors regularly since 2008, top roping pretty consistently since 2011 both indoors and out, and leading sport outdoors since June 2012 (about two to three days a week, four to six months per year).
-I took a series of sport lead classes at the Upland Hangar 18 in January 2012.
+I began bouldering indoors regularly since 2008, top roping pretty consistently since 2011 both indoors and out, and leading sport outdoors since June 2012 (I try to get out at least one day a week, weather permitting).
 I usually belay with a Cinch but I am also familiar with using the ATC Guide.
-I started to second some trad routes since June 2013.
+I seconded some trad routes between 2013 and 2014.

 For sport, I lead confidently in the 5.9 range and I can usually finish a 5.10a lead with a few tries at the crux.
-I can follow up to 5.10c; up to 5.10d (maybe even 5.11a) with assistance from my belayer.
-I'm always happy to belay a partner on harder routes.
+I can follow up to 5.11a with assistance from my belayer.
+I'm always happy to belay a partner on more difficult routes.